 The other day at school his teacher scanned him and showed he was low at 3.6 mmol/L and the finger poke revealed he was currently at 2.6 mmol/L, dangerously low.

 Yes, they fed him a snack and gave him some apple juice, and called his parents.
 I picked him up at his mother’s request and closely monitored him at 15-minute intervals.
 His numbers were coming back up into the desired zone by the time I handed him over to his mother.

 It can be difficult to decide which method of monitoring your blood glucose is right for you.

-Here are a few things to consider before making a decision about which glucose monitor you go with.
+Here are a few things to consider before deciding on which glucose monitor you go with.

-It is a good idea to check with your insurance provider prior to selecting your glucose monitor.
+It is a good idea to check with your insurance provider before selecting your glucose monitor.
 Some providers limit coverage to certain models or they may limit the number of test strips allowed for a specific period.